-The album neatly follows in the footsteps of their former record Helvetios and boasts an aggressive freshness that makes you go back, wanting some more.
+The album neatly follows in the footsteps of their former record Helvetios and boasts an aggressive freshness that makes you go back, for seconds.
 Kind of an addictive hate-love affair.
 But, same as everything this band does, it does take some getting used to.
 Their tune definitely is an acquired taste, as one of my co-reviewers so artfully opined.
-And in all fairness, it is much more melodic than some of their counterparts; meaning – not hard enough for die-hard death metal fans.
-AND they do not even paint their faces or pour blood all over themselves to make a point.
+And in all fairness, it is much more melodic than some of their counterparts.
+Meaning: Not hard enough for die-hard death metal fans.
+AND they do not even paint their faces blue or pour blood all over themselves to make a point.

-The Swiss band Eluveitie try to mix Pagan Folk with some sort of Melodic Death Metal elements.
+The Swiss band Eluveitie try to mix Pagan Folk with some sort of Melodic Death Metal.
 And this has – I must admit – earned them some fame in the scene.
-They like to call their style Folk Metal, but no, I disagree.
+They like to call their style Folk Metal.
+But no, I disagree.
 I am gonna call it something like Melodic Death Metal Folk.

 Listening to the texts on Origins, they seem to tell about old Helvetic and Celtic times, when Caesar ruled and the tribes did not.
 But then why are the various intros and outros in some sort of Swiss German tainted Scottish dialect?
 Good grief, folks!
 This just sounds terrible – like Braveheart on a friggin’ bad day.
 Next thing we know, you ARE going to paint your faces blue, yelling freedom at every occasion.
 This space should be used for some more refreshing music.

 King reigns supreme on Origins.
 This track is definitely the centerpiece, melodic and harsh at the same time.
 Hot and cold, just the way I would expect it from this group of merry men and women.
 This track – I suspect – also has a potential to climb the charts further.
-Albeit it is limited by the interpretation, which might prove a fare too harsh already for the mainstream audience.
+And thus, also saw the light of day with the idea of the mainstream in mind.
+Albeit the track is limited by the interpretation, which might prove a fare too harsh already for this specific audience.

 Go and get it: